galpt/dnscrypt-cake/README.md

 `dnscrypt-cake` is an attempt to adjust CAKE's `rtt` parameter in real-time based on real latency per DNS request using a slightly modified version of [dnscrypt-proxy 2](https://github.com/DNSCrypt/dnscrypt-proxy).

+You could combine `dnscrypt-cake` with other tools (i.e. [cake-autorate by lynxthecat](https://github.com/lynxthecat/cake-autorate)) or just use CAKE's built-in `autorate-ingress` as adjusting the `rtt` parameter should make CAKE able to react to the real network latency and throughput better instead of using the default `rtt 100ms` value.

 * * *

 ## How to compile the code